GorstakZadar/Gorstak/Guide to Star Trek Online.md

 chance, you should get dot which is per hit, like agony phasers.

 # Pvp
-Pvp relies on not being targeted by using intel team, sci stealth consoles, high defense value (slot aux to structural to trigger your engines) and surgical strikes for dmg.
+Pvp relies on not being targeted by using intel team, sci stealth consoles, high defense value and surgical strikes for dmg.
 You may want to disable your enemy first with subnuke and holds.
 If everything fails, you can use high dmg clickies.
 You may want control immunity rep trait.
 Use subnuke first, then holds, any weapon boosts, then SS III.